Visit

 Latest News

 Discover the latest from Vega World Heritage!
-Find out what's happening centrally and out on the islands.
-From cultural events to nature projects - stay up to date and get inspired!
+Find out what's happening centrally and outside on the islands From cultural events to nature projects – stay updated and get inspired!

 VISIT US

-The Vegaøyan World Heritage Site consists of around 6,500 islands, islets and skerries.
-80 of these islands have been inhabited.
+The Vegaøyan World Heritage Site consists of approximately 6,500 islands , islets and reefs.
+80 of these the islands have been inhabited.
 Most were depopulated between 1960 and 1990.
-Today, only Omnøy is inhabited all year round.
-You can read more about the islands by clicking on the images below.
+Today there are only Omnøy which is inhabited all year round.
+By clicking on the pictures below you can read more about the islands .